Thisun1997/Fusion_Network_For_Infant_Pose_Estimation/README.md

 <h1>Introduction</h1>

 This codebase is related to fusion networks developed for privacy preserved 2D infant pose estimation.
-The following fusion techniques are available for implementation:
+The following fusion techniques are available in the implementation:
 - Addition
 - Concatenation
 - Iterative Attentional Feature Fusion (iAFF)